donald-tangze/bio/iASPEC/to-do.md

-#### 20220915   pacs.009
+#### 20220915&1003   pacs.009

 1. add third validation result: Not Applicable, code adjustment as belows.  please kindly review.

    A. do adjustment when handling status verify and control flow as belows:

    1. AbstractValidationAndToolsExecutionServiceImpl ->  GenericValidationRule. validate()
+   2. PaymentValidationRule -> isCurrentHandlerPassed()

-   2. determineHandlingStatusSelfHandler
+   3. determineHandlingStatusSelfHandler
-   3. checkApprovalStatusSelfHandler
+   4. checkApprovalStatusSelfHandler

-   4. swiftAckStatusQSTSMQHandler
+   5. swiftAckStatusQSTSMQHandler